qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 > [!IMPORTANT]
 > These files work as of version 1.7 on 2025.08.03.
 Qidi deleted them, meaning we no longer have access to the source files - the ones below are last available versions archived by the community.
 This may cause the guide to stop working in the future.

+> [!WARNING]
+> The following changes will remove some of the macros that the printer uses during print start and resume, causing some inconsistent behaviour.
+[You can read more here](../../customisable_qidibox_firmware/README.md#restore-missing-macros) on how to add the missing macros back to restore the functionality.

 ```bash
 cd ~/klipper/klippy/extras/